While students head back to class across Alaska, the school on St. George Island has stayed closed.

-“Well, my mom got pregnant," Lekanof said.
+“My mom got pregnant," said Lekanof.
 "That was one of the big reasons.
 Plus, the economy out there wasn’t going so well.”

-"It just doesn’t have as much stuff as Mount Edgecumbe does,” Lekanof said.
+"It just doesn’t have as much stuff as Mount Edgecumbe does,” said Lekanof, referring to the boarding school in Sitka.
 "Like …what’s the word?
 Opportunity.”

 Going to school in Anchorage has introduced him to new opportunities, but Lekanof said leaving St. George has had drawbacks too.
 The island school offered cultural lessons he can’t get anywhere else.

-“One of my fondest memories was Aleut class — like when they taught us Aleut," Lekanof said.
+“One of my fondest memories was Aleut class,"he said.
 "I used to be able to speak it fluently back then.”

 Lekanof has since lost the language — and he’s afraid he may lose his hometown too.

 In rural Alaska, school closures have shut down several communities — from King Island in the 1970s to Portage Creek in the mid-2000s.
-Now, Lekanof — and the superintendent — say it’s unclear if St. George will survive without its school.
+Now, Lekanof and Agenbroad say it’s unclear if St. George will survive without its school.